sebastianromerocruz/CS-3113-Intro-To-Game-Programming/README.md

 #### Generative AI

 The question on everybody's mind at this point is most likely this: can I use generative AI (gen AI) in this class?
 This short answer is that, most of the time, _no, you cannot_.
 The long answer is more nuanced, given the omnipresence and easy-of-use of tech like ChatGPT and Copilot.
-My general advice is to use your common sense: is gen AI doing most of the work for me?
+My general advice is to use your common sense: _is gen AI doing most of the work for you_?
 If so, then you are likely in the danger zone, at least as far as this course is concerned.

 In our opinion, we're not doing _anything_ in CS 3113 that warrants the use of gen AI.
 However, in order to minimize ambiguity, please abide by the following rules and you will be fine:

-1. **Do not enter the project prompts, class notes, or my code into ChatGPT**.
+1. **Do not enter the project prompts, class notes, or my code into any gen AI engine**.
 While is isn't an act of plagiarism, it is unauthorized use of university (and our) materials.
 2. **Do not prompt gen AI with project requirements and use the resulting code**. _This is plagiarism_, full stop.
 Plus, even if you paraphrase our instructions instead of using our prompts directly, raylib is still a really large library; chances are that the code that gen AI will give you will be so irreconcilable with our course's that catching plagiarism will be a non-issue.
 Please, don't even think about it.
 3. **If you absolutely must use gen AI, do so smartly and let Prof. Romero Cruz know**.
 If you really want to use gen AI for something not directly related to or taught in the class (i.e. path-finding algorithms, etc.), do the following:
     1. Ask Prof. Romero Cruz.